omteja04/3-1-Semester/CN/Mid-1/Unit-1.md

 - The transport layer is responsible for the reliability, flow control, and correction of data which is being sent over the network.
 - The two protocols used in the transport layer:

-  - `User Datagram protocol (UDP):` It provides connectionless service and end-to-end delivery of transmission.
+  - `User Datagram protocol (UDP):` It provides connection-less service and end-to-end delivery of transmission.

   - `Transmission control protocol (TCP):`It provides a full transport layer services to applications.